pagkly/Zed/Investopedia3/How Zero-One Integer Programming Works.md

 How Zero-One Integer Programming Works
 ## What Is Zero-One Integer Programming?

-Zero-one integer programming (which can also be written as '0-1' integer programming) is a mathematical method of using a series of binary functions; in particular, yes ('1') and no ('0') answers to arrive at a solution when there are two [mutually exclusive](https://www.investopedia.com/terms/m/mutuallyexclusive.asp) options.
+Zero-one integer programming (which can also be written as '0-1' integer programming) is a mathematical method of using a series of binary functions; in particular, yes ('1') and no ('0') answers to arrive at a solution when there are two [[mutually exclusive]](https://www.investopedia.com/terms/m/mutuallyexclusive.asp) options.

-In the world of finance, zero-one integer programming is often used to provide answers to [capital rationing problems](https://www.investopedia.com/terms/c/capitalrationing.asp), as well as to optimize investment returns and assist in planning, production, transportation, and with other issues.
+In the world of finance, zero-one integer programming is often used to provide answers to [[capital rationing problems]](https://www.investopedia.com/terms/c/capitalrationing.asp), as well as to optimize investment returns and assist in planning, production, transportation, and with other issues.

 ### Key Takeaways